Tuga Pops − Friday, May 15, 2026, 2 Months ago in Seafood Recipes

 1 h 5 min 4 servings Easy Prep time 15 min Cooking Time 50 min

-Bring the taste of a coastal tavern to your home with this delicious Portuguese baked horse mackerel!
+Bring the taste of a coastal tavern to your home with this delicious portuguese baked horse mackerel!
 This recipe combines crispy fish escabeche with tender new potatoes for a delightful mix of tangy and crunchy flavors.
 It's a healthy, low-oil dish that's perfect for a cozy dinner.
-Get ready to enjoy a true taste of Portugal right from your kitchen!
+Get ready to enjoy a true taste of portugal right from your kitchen!

 Ingredients